directus/directus/docs/guides/roles-and-permissions.md

 <!-- prettier-ignore-end -->

 <!-- prettier-ignore-start -->
-:::warning Last Admin
+::: warning Last Admin
 You must maintain at least one role/user with Admin Access so that you can still properly manage the project.
 :::
 <!-- prettier-ignore-end -->

 <!-- prettier-ignore-start -->
-:::warning Public Role
+::: warning Public Role
 You can not delete the Public role, as it is part of the core platform.
 To disable it completely, simply turn off all Public access permissions.
 :::